Syaw0/Vitalux/README.md

-# Vitalux
+# Term_Tools

-Colorize Your Terminal with Vitalux: A Rust-powered Formatting Tool
+Colorize Your Terminal with Term_Tools: A Rust-powered Formatting Tool